rackerlabs/technical-blog/content/blog/2019-04-01-using-s3-events-to-automate-business-processes/index.md

 at Rackspace, now based in Amsterdam, The Netherlands.
 He's worked with AWS as a Cloud Computing platform since 2011 and currently holds all 5 of the Associate and Professional AWS Certifications."
+slug: "using s3 events to automate business processes"
 ---

 One of the things I love about working with Cloud is the various ways you can